 Female psorophora ciliata

-P. ciliata can be identified by its relatively large stature and shaggy legs.
+P. ciliata can be identified by its relatively large stature and hairy legs.

 Toxorhynchites speciosus | Wikimedia Commons

 Genus Toxorhynchites include more than ninety mosquitoes species that do not feed on human blood.
 The genus also features some of the largest mosquito species measuring about 0.71 inches in length.

 Rather than human blood, Toxorhynchites mosquitoes feed on mosquito larvae.
 Toxorhynchites splendens, a native species of Australia, is known to prey on yellow fever mosquito larvae near its natural habitat.
 The species has been effective in controlling populations of other blood-sucking mosquito species.